-From January 1, 2015, through June 30, 2020, a total of 132 CIRRT teams were deployed involving 134 child deaths.
-Of those deployments, 126 met the CIRRT requirement of having a verified report within the previous 12 months, while the other six reviews were completed at the direction of the Secretary.
-Of the six remaining deployments, three involved a recent history of physical abuse, two involved a recent history of substance misuse, and one team was deployed as there was an active investigation when the fatality occurred.
+From January 1, 2015, through September 30, 2020, a total of 138 CIRRT teams were deployed involving 140 child deaths.
+Of those deployments, 132 met the CIRRT requirement of having a verified report within the previous 12 months, while the other six reviews were completed at the direction of the Secretary.
+Of the six discretionary deployments, three involved a recent history of physical abuse, two involved a recent history of substance misuse, and one team was deployed as there was an active investigation when the fatality occurred.

-Since January 1, 2015, the fatalities resulting in a CIRRT deployment represent five percent of the overall fatalities reported to the Department of Children and Families' (department) Florida Abuse Hotline (Hotline).
+Since January 1, 2015, the fatalities resulting in a CIRRT deployment represent less than three percent of the overall fatalities reported to the Department of Children and Families' (department) Florida Abuse Hotline (Hotline).
 An additional 33 percent of the fatalities reported to the Hotline met the criteria for a mini-CIRRT or special review (see Appendix 3).
 It should be noted that the chart below reflects the number of actual child fatalities.
 Some cases involve multiple victims; however, only one respective review was conducted.

-Between April 1 and June 30, 2020, there were 121 fatalities called in to the Florida Abuse Hotline.
-Of those 121 cases, 45 met the criteria for either a CIRRT deployment (6) or mini-CIRRT or special review (39).
-Because two of the CIRRT deployments did not occur prior to the end of the second quarter, they are not included in this report; instead, the case information will be included as a part of the third quarter report.
-In the four CIRRT deployments that occurred during the second quarter, there was no prior history involving the deceased child in two (50 percent) of the cases.
-In the 39 cases that met the criteria for a mini-CIRRT or special review, there was no prior history involving the deceased child in 18 (46 percent) of the cases.
+Between July 1 and September 30, 2020, there were 101 fatalities called in to the Hotline.
+Of those 101 cases, eight met the criteria for either a CIRRT deployment (six) or special review (two).
+In two of the CIRRT deployments that occurred during the third quarter, there was no prior history involving the deceased child (33 percent) of the cases.
+In the two cases that met the criteria for a special review, both cases had prior history involving the deceased child.